The Royal Marines

 Thumbnail of map.
 Most of the buildings have been demolished, but you will still find numerous remains of them.
 Many woodland glades are suspiciously flat and thus show their origins as parade grounds.

-The Royal Marines historical society are working on a reconstruction of the Common during the second World war.
+The Royal Marines Historical Society are working on a reconstruction of the Common during the second World war.
 Click on the image on the right to see a map showing the area at that time (around 120Kb).
 This map is copyright Captain Steve Othen and was based on his ground surveys of the Dalditch area.

 Aerial view of a bit of Common - don't miss it!
-This aerial view of the vicinity of the hand grenade practice range shows numerous long-lasting scars.
+This old aerial view of the vicinity of the hand grenade practice range shows numerous long-lasting scars.
 All the nearby hillsides have had foxholes dug over the years and the marks of these are still quite evident from the air.
 However, from the ground, these marks are scarcely visible - each training exercise being followed by an inspection to check that holes have been properly filled in.
 This does show how useful aerial photographs are in the discovery of old workings.

 In fact the Marines treat the Common with a great degree of care.
 New recruits are even given a talk by local representatives of the nature conservation societies.
+Marines also help with fire-fighting on the Common.

 Today.